fossxo/fossxo-gdd/source/misc/audience.rst

 ===================================
 Computer Science Students / Modders
 ===================================
-FossXO is open source and is developed so that others can add their own environments or extend the game.
+FossXO is open-source and is developed so that others can add their own environments or extend the game.
 FossXO is a simple, but non-trivial application where people learning to program might find it an interesting code base to examine.